jerryreinoehl/nvim-tmux-nav/README.md

 # Nvim-Tmux Nav

-Navigate through Tmux panes and Nvim windows with the same keybindings.
+Navigate through tmux panes and nvim windows with the same keybindings.

 ## Configuration